 But something happened in the 70s.
 The progress that was made during the late 60s seemed to fade away as established veterans on both sides of the ball left the team.
 A total of 7 different people held the title of “Head Coach” during this time period as some of the largest margins of defeat in Saints history happened.
 Finally, the decade of frustration and heart-breaking losses came to a climax with the disaster of 1980.
 The 1-15 season.
 The year of the Bagheads.

-Faith, Hope and Bum Following the debacle of 1980, John Mecom (once again) cleaned house and brought in coaching legend Bum Phillips.
+Following the debacle of 1980, John Mecom (once again) cleaned house and brought in coaching legend Bum Phillips.
 Phillips had built championship caliber teams at Houston.
 And though he’s best remembered for bringing in offensive talent like George Rogers and Ken Stabler, he began to put in place the pieces that would be the dominating defense to come.
 The previous year’s regime had more problems than it could deal with.
 One such problem was Chuck Muncie.
 Dick Nolan dealt the talented-but-troubled All-Pro running back to San Diego for the Chargers’ second pick of the 1981 draft.
 It was with that pick that the Saints took a defensive end from Pittsburgh named Rickey Jackson.

-The attention he lacked at Pitt was made up for almost immediately since Jackson started all 16 games, leading the team in sacks with 8 and compiling 125 tackles.
-The defense sparkled each season Bum Phillips was at New Orleans.
-The black and gold ranked in the top 5 in defense every season, but without an offense to put points on the board, winning seasons still eluded the Saints.
+Now Rickey Jackson was known as the “Other Guy” at Pittsburgh.
+He had played the opposite side of the defense from All-Everything Hugh Green.
+Despite leading the team in tackles in 1980, Jackson could never get the kind of publicity Green did.
+The attention he lacked at Pitt was made up for almost immediately.
+Leading the team with 8 sacks compiling 125 tackles.
+The Saints defense ranked in the top 5 every season Bum was there, but without an offense to put points on the board, winning seasons still eluded the Saints.
 When Bum suddenly resigned in 1985, after a 30-23 upset of Minnesota, the Saints were once again forced with a change of regime situation.
 But things were a little different this time.

 Along with a new regime would come something else that was desperately needed- a new owner.